The Journal Entries For A Bank Reconciliation

 3. Notes Collected by the Bank

 Sometimes, a company may authorize the bank to collect payments from its customers on its behalf.
-These payments are typically in the form of notes receivable.
+On the flip side, these payments are typically in the form of notes receivable.
 When the bank collects these payments, it will notify the company through the bank statement.

 Journal Entry: